5G Redcap Will Pave the Way for Mass IoT Deployment

 Source credit: ericsson.com

-As enterprises start to reap the benefits of IoT, more large scale deployments will follow suit.
-Yet many IoT use cases do not require high-performance features that smartphones do.
+Generally, as enterprises start to see and reap the benefits of IoT, more large scale deployments will follow suit.
+However, many IoT use cases do not require high-performance features that smartphones do.

-This is where a light version of the 5G standard, 5G NR REDCAP, comes into play.
-Bridging the gap between efficient LPWA Networks and critical IoT features.
+Instead, this is where a light version of the 5G standard, 5G NR REDCAP, comes into play.
+5G NR REDCAP technology effectively bridges the gap between efficient LPWA Networks and critical IoT features.

-This technology makes it ideal for broader adoption of 5G in use cases.
-Including pressure sensors, humidity and temperature sensors, actuators and more.
+Consequently, this makes it ideal for broader adoption of 5G in use cases including pressure sensors, humidity and temperature sensors, actuators, and more.

 These need higher bandwidths what NB-IoT or 4G Cat-1 technology can provide, but require lower data rates and latency.

-Without 5G NR REDCAP, the easy solution would be to connect directly to an existing LTE network and use data at LTE speeds as needed.
-For a deployment that requires connecting and powering tens of thousands of devices, costs quickly become inhibitive.
+Prior to 5G NR REDCAP, the easy solution would be to connect directly to an existing LTE network and use data at LTE speeds as needed.
+But for a deployment that requires connecting and powering tens of thousands of devices, costs quickly become inhibitive.

 5G NR REDCAP Features

-Devices can efficiently support 150 Mbps and 50 Mbps in the downlink and uplink.
-This means that devices connected to the NR REDCAP channels could enjoy similar bandwidth as a standard 4G LTE connection, without adding a significant load to the network.
+All 5G NR REDCAP devices can efficiently support 150 Mbps and 50 Mbps in the downlink and uplink.
+Consequently, this means that devices connected to the NR REDCAP channels could enjoy similar bandwidth as a standard 4G LTE connection, without adding a significant load to the network.

 Additional features include: